Vannevar Bush Faculty Fellowship

 Formerly known as the National Security Science and Engineering Faculty Fellowship, the program changed its name in 2016 to commemorate Dr. Vannevar Bush (1890-1974) the director of the Office of Scientific Research and Development during WWII and the author of “Science, The Endless Frontier.”
 As a devoted teacher, administrator and entrepreneur, Dr. Vannevar Bush was an ardent advocate for basic research and made creative and innovative contributions to the nation’s security.
 In line with his vision, the VBFF reflects the DoD’s commitment to “blue sky”, unfettered research and the exchange of scientific knowledge between the Fellows and the government to benefit the country.

 The VBFF is administered by the Office of Naval Research.
-For more information, please contact the program manager, Dr. Jiwei Lu by clicking here.
+For more information, please contact Dr. David Stout by clicking here.